 The Origins and Nature of PANS/PANDAS

 PANS (Pediatric Acute-Onset Neuropsychiatric Syndrome) and PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections) are complex medical conditions with origins and nature deeply intertwined with the immune system's response to infections.
 These disorders often emerge following an infection, with streptococcal (strep) infections being the most common trigger.
-However, it's important to note that other infections, such as mold or Lyme disease, can also initiate the onset of PANS/PANDAS.
+However, it's important to note that other infections or exposures, such as mold or Lyme disease, can also initiate the onset of PANS/PANDAS.

 The key feature in the origins of PANS/PANDAS is the immune system's dysregulation in response to the infection.
 Normally, the immune system fights off pathogens and protects the body, but in the case of PANS/PANDAS, this response becomes misdirected.
 As a result, the immune system mistakenly identifies healthy brain cells, particularly those in the basal ganglia, as foreign invaders.
 This triggers the production of antibodies that target these healthy brain cells, leading to an autoimmune response within the central nervous system.

 The nature of PANS/PANDAS is characterized by this autoimmune response and its impact on the central nervous system.
 The autoimmune attack on the basal ganglia results in inflammation and dysfunction in the brain, which manifests in a wide range of neuropsychiatric symptoms.
-What makes PANS/PANDAS particularly challenging is the abrupt onset of these symptoms.
-Children who were previously healthy may suddenly exhibit severe behavioral changes, including obsessive-compulsive disorder (OCD), tics, anxiety, and mood disturbances.
+What makes PANS/PANDAS particularly challenging is the sometimes abrupt onset of these symptoms.
+Children who were previously healthy may develop severe behavioral changes, including obsessive-compulsive disorder (OCD), tics, anxiety, and mood disturbances.